Buccleuch (parish), Edinburgh: Background

-Changes on the need to live within the town wall of Edinburgh, in order to trade, were lifted in 1752 in order to permit the building of the New Town to the north of the established city, however, this had the side effect of also allowing expansion on the south side of the city.
+Changes in the need to live within the town wall of Edinburgh, in order to trade, were lifted in 1752 in order to permit the building of the New Town to the north of the established city, however, this had the side effect of also allowing expansion on the south side of the city.
 Unlike the north, where streets were formally planned, on the south this happened on an ad hoc basis, centred on existing roads leading out of the city to neighbouring towns such as Dalkeith and Peebles.
 There were already a small number of small rural properties along these routes.
 Redevelopment was on a taller and more continuous urban street pattern, quickly transforming the character of the area.

 This likely expansion was quickly recognised by the Church of Scotland and as early as 1754 the parish of Buccleuch was created as a quoad sacra church linked to St Cuthbert's Church which represented the outer districts of the city.
 Whilst the church was formally a "chapel of ease" - reducing the burden on the main church - the distance to St Cuthbert's was such that a new church was easily justified.
 What is somewhat odd, is that the church was built largely pre-emptively, rather than in reaction to a growing population (as was the norm).

 The church was built 1755-6 in advance of most of the redevelopment, but was not flamboyant in any way, and took the form of a simple box chapel.
 Although there was plenty of empty ground around, it limited its graveyard to a small parcel of land, avoiding the need to acquire land from third parties.
 The graveyard was quickly filled and had to be supplemented by the creation of East Preston Street Burial Ground in 1820.